 The definition of a car for the purposes of benefits in kind is a mechanically propelled road vehicle that is not:

-- a goods vehicle – a vehicle of a construction primarily suited for the conveyance of goods or burden (this does not include people) of any description
+- A goods vehicle – a vehicle primarily built to carry goods or burden (this does not include people) of any description

 - £3,500 for the use of the van, and